 Zen Buddhism has played an important role in the history of China as well as Japan and Korea.
 This teaching originated in the Shaolin Monastery, where a great role was played by direct communication between the teacher and his disciples.
 This teaching method has also been popular in West.

-The monastic tradition was started by Gautama Buddha himself sometimes around 500 BC, based on the lifestyle of earlier sects, a set of rules was developed for the lifestyle of monks – vinaya.
-Buddhist monks, in many cases, have not been very isolationist and have played key roles in development of literate societies in Asia and in the development of culture and traditions in Asian countries.
-Up to this day, these monasteries have serves as keepers of (often little known to Western world) knowledge, repositories of art and institutions of learning.
+The monastic tradition was started by Gautama Buddha himself sometime around 500 BC, based on the lifestyle of earlier sects, a set of rules was developed for the lifestyle of monks – vinaya.
+Buddhist monks, in many cases, have not been very isolationist and have played key roles in the development of literate societies in Asia and in the development of culture and traditions in Asian countries.
+Up to this day, these monasteries have served as keepers of (often little known to the Western world) knowledge, repositories of art, and institutions of learning.

 Buddhist monasteries are built in accordance with the traditions of their respective countries, often themselves developing these traditions.
-Often, monasteries have fortification walls or are built in hard to access locations.
+Often, monasteries have fortification walls or are constructed in hard-to-access locations.
 These remote monasteries with their art and other valuable collections have been prey for armed gangs or enemy armies.
 In response to this threat, the otherwise peaceful monks in some regions have been forced to develop specific martial arts.
-An ascetic lifestyle, a trained intellect and the devotion of these monks have resulted in the unique tradition of such martial arts as wushu from Shaolin Monastery (China).
+An ascetic lifestyle, a trained intellect, and the devotion of these monks have resulted in the unique tradition of such martial arts as wushu from Shaolin Monastery (China).

 Stupas and pagodas

-Stupas are important Buddhist monuments – structures which contain sacred relics and serve as places of worship.
-Initially these were earthen mounds but over the time stupas have evolved into diverse monuments with specific architecture of each respective region.
+Stupas are important Buddhist shrines – structures that contain sacred relics and serve as places of worship.
+Initially, these were earthen mounds but over time stupas have evolved into diverse monuments with specific architecture of each respective region.

 Oldest, original stupas are located in India.
 Legendary 10 initial earthen stupas still have to be found.
-The oldest dated existing stupa is Dhamek Stupa in Uttar Pradesh, India, built sirca 500 AD in site of earlier structure.
-In somewhat later Indian and also Sri Lankan stupas dominant features are enormous stone halfdomes with obelisk-like structure on top.
-Notable structures of this type are Sanchi (Madhya Pradesh, India), Ruwanwelisaya Chedi and Jetavanaramaya (both in North Central Province, Sri Lanka).
+The oldest dated existing stupa is Dhamek Stupa in Uttar Pradesh, India, built circa 500 AD on the site of an earlier structure.
+In somewhat later Indian and also Sri Lankan stupas dominant features are enormous stone half domes with obelisk-like structures on top.
+Notable structures of this type are Sanchi (Madhya Pradesh, India), Ruwanwelisaya Chedi, and Jetavanaramaya (both in North Central Province, Sri Lanka).

-In Burma and Thailand stupas have evolved into some of most amazing architecture monuments of world.
-Here these structures often resemble enormous bells with high spire on top.
-Some of these giant structures are covered with gold, with hti (in Burma) – top ornament which is studded with the most valuable jewels.
-Most prominent of these buildings are Shwedagon (Yangon, Burma) Shwemawdaw Paya (Bago, Burma), and the 127 metres high Phra Pathom Chedi (Nakhon Pathom, Thailand).
+In Burma and Thailand stupas have evolved into some of the most amazing architectural monuments of the world.
+Here these structures often resemble enormous bells with a high spire on top.
+Some of these giant structures are covered with gold, with a hti (in Burma) – top ornament which is studded with the most valuable jewels.
+Most prominent of these buildings are Shwedagon (Yangon, Burma) Shwemawdaw Paya (Bago, Burma), and the 127 meters high Phra Pathom Chedi (Nakhon Pathom, Thailand).

 Pagodas in principle are the same stupas but the term "pagoda" is used in Eastern Asia – China, Japan.
-Architecurally pagodas differ from stupas – these are multitiered, slender towers of odd number of levels, often built of wood.
-Some notable pagodas are 57 metres high wooden Iron Pagoda from 1049 AD (Henan, China), sophisticated, 67 metres high wooden Pagoda of Fogong Temple from 1056 AD (Shanxi, China).
+Architecturally pagodas differ from stupas – these are multitiered, slender towers of an odd number of levels often built of wood.
+Some notable pagodas are 57 meters high wooden Iron Pagoda from 1049 AD (Henan, China), sophisticated, 67 meters high wooden Pagoda of Fogong Temple from 1056 AD (Shanxi, China).
 One of the oldest wooden buildings in world is Hōryū-ji, built in 607 AD (Nara, Japan).